Domain Generalization for Medical Image Analysis: A Review: Methods

+{\REV An emerging and powerful strategy in addressing domain shifts is the combination of pretraining and self-supervised adaptation.
+This approach leverages the benefits of both large-scale pretraining and task-specific fine-tuning to enhance model generalization.
+A notable example is FINE (Feature-level Instance Normalization and Exchange) method proposed by Zhang~\etal~\cite{ZHANG2020116579}, which incorporates the physical model of data generation into the adaptation process.
+FINE updates the weights of a pretrained network by minimizing a data fidelity loss for each test case, allowing it to better capture features specific to the target domain while maintaining physical consistency.
+Similarly, Zhao~\etal~\cite{9253710} introduced Synthetic Multi-Orientation Resolution Enhancement (SMORE).
+SMORE is a self-supervised technique for super-resolution and anti-aliasing of MRI images that does not require external training data.
+It works by training a network on high-resolution in-plane slices and applying it to low-resolution through-plane slices to enhance image quality. }

 \paragraph{Adversarial Learning} Adversarial learning is widely used for learning domain invariant features in machine learning.
 The key idea of adversarial learning is to introduce adversarial examples during training to make the model more robust to potential attacks or unexpected inputs.
 These adversarial examples are usually generated by applying minute perturbations to the original input data to deceive the model into making incorrect predictions.
 By incorporating such adversarial examples, the model can better handle real-world scenarios where it may encounter unseen domains, enhancing its ability to make accurate and reliable diagnoses.

 Bekkouch~\etal~\cite{bekkouch2021adversarial} proposed the adversarial reconstruction loss to force an encoder to forget style information while extracting useful classification features for hip MRI landmark detection.
-This approach aims to generate domain-invariant, category-informative representations, thereby enhancing the model's ability to generalize across diverse domains.
 Chen~\etal~\cite{chen2020realistic} introduces a realistic adversarial intensity transformation model for data augmentation in MRI that simulates intensity inhomogeneities, common artifacts in MR imaging.
 This method is a simple yet effective framework based on adversarial training to learn adversarial transformations and to regularize the network for segmentation robustness, which can be used as a plug-in module in general segmentation networks.
-Zhang~\etal~\cite{zhang2023domain} proposed an adversarial intensity attack method for medical image segmentation, which exploits an adversarial attack strategy to adjust the intensity distribution in images without altering their content, thus enhancing the model's generalization capability across diverse medical imaging conditions.
+Zhang~\etal~\cite{zhang2023domain} proposed an adversarial intensity attack method for medical image segmentation, which exploits an adversarial attack strategy to adjust the intensity distribution in images without altering their content.